 Wicklow Mountains National Park

 Over the years, humans have had an impact on this natural area.
 Neolithic farmers (more than 4,000 years ago) cleared trees which led to the formation of the blanket bogs seen today.
-You’ll also see the scars of 150 years of mining in some of the valleys.
+The scars of 150 years of mining are visible in some of the valleys.
 The most obvious change is the Glendalough Monastery in the Glendalough Valley, the most visited area of the national park.

 Glendalough Valley

-This spectacular glacial valley in the heart of the park stretches for 3 kilometres.
+This spectacular, glacial valley, in the heart of Wicklow Mountains National Park, stretches for 3 kilometres.
 The Irish ‘Gleann dá Locha’ means ‘valley of the two lakes’.
 The natural beauty of the two lakes and the surrounding mountains have brought travellers for thousands of years.
-Today the valley attracts visitors who explore the ruins of the monastery and walk the valley’s paths enjoying the outstanding scenery.
+The valley still attracts visitors who explore the ruins of the monastery and walk the valley’s paths enjoying the outstanding scenery.

 Glendalough Walks

-All nine of the way-marked trails start at the National Park Information Office at Upper Lake where a paper trail guide is available.
-You’ll get amazing views of the lakes and explore the region nearby.
-Both the Wicklow Way and St. Kevin’s Way pass through the Glendalough Valley, paralleling parts of several trails.
+The National Park maintains nine way-marked trails, all of which start at the National Park Information Office at Upper Lake.
+A paper trail guide is available at the office.
+Hike to amazing views of the lakes and explore the region.
+Both the Wicklow Way and St. Kevin’s Way, (long-distance walks) pass through the Glendalough Valley, paralleling parts of several trails.

 Best Glendalough Walks